Change baker options#

 1. Click Hand receiving money on the navigation bar.
 Use the left and right arrow to locate the button if necessary.
 Use the Accounts drop-down at the top of the window to select the account.

-2. You see the current baker setup.
+2. You see the current validator setup.
 Click Stop.

-screen showing current baker setup and buttons to stop or update
+screen showing current validator setup and buttons to stop or update

-3. Read the information about what happens when you stop baking.
+3. Read the information about what happens when you stop validation.
 Click Continue.

 4. Review the transaction information.
 Click Send.